 Our roll out cookies are pretty straight forward.
 Here are the steps for making these cookies.

-Also note that the Country Crock plant butter sticks don’t have soybean oil in them but the tubs do have soybean oil in them.
+Note that the Country Crock plant butter sticks don’t have soybean oil in them but the tubs do have soybean oil in them.
 Check the labels on those before you buy them if you have a soy allergy.

 We only used the Country Crock plant butter sticks in this recipe, but haven’t tested this out with any other types of dairy free butter.
 So I am not sure how well this recipe will work out with different brands of dairy free butter at this time, but we’ll update the post when we try this recipe out with other brands.

-We also used the blue natural powdered food coloring from McCormick for our frosting.
-It turned out pretty!
+We used our dairy free buttercream frosting for the snowflake cookies and the Valentine’s Day cookies with a bit of natural powdered food coloring from McCormick.
+The blue turned out pretty!
 It has a teal cast to it, which worked beautifully.

 A note on gluten free flours and substitutions

-Ways to decorate our cut out cookies
+Ways to decorate our cut out sugar cookies

 We show Christmas cut out cookies in the photos, but this recipe is great for any occasion or holiday, not just Christmas!